jivesoftware/jive-derby/service/README.md

 * *ext.jive.options.apiUserFields* - These are the allowed API fields that will be pulled from the Jive Service.
 >Note:  Must be a superset of **raspi/jiveclientconfiguration.json** > ext.jive.extendedProfileFields

+* *ext.jive.options.tenantID* - This should match the tenantID of your primary Jive Instance.
+>Note:  This value can be found in the Add-On registration payload

 * *ext.jive.des.service* - The DES service end-point you wish to use.
 Default to US, alternatively use: *api-eu.jivesoftware.com*
 * *ext.jive.des.clientID,clientSecret* - The DES clientID/secret generated from your Jive Instance.
 See *Add DES Client ID/Secret* Steps (above)